spinalcordtoolbox/spinalcordtoolbox/documentation/source/overview/testimonials.rst

    :class: testimonial

     I'm using SCT for fMRI of patients who had an Cerebral Vascular Event.
-I've never posted on the foroum but other questions have helped me to understand the questions I have.
+I've never posted on the forum, but other questions have helped me to understand the questions I have.
 I like SCT because is a friendly toolbox for processing cervical image data.